Dr Hillary Briffa

 As of August 2020, she is currently one of the inaugural non-resident Hans J. Morgenthau Fellows at The Notre Dame International Security Center, studying grand strategy in its larger conceptual and historical context.
 You can follow her on Twitter @h1llz

 Matthew is a third-year student doing War Studies.
 He has worked as an intern in a number of security consultancy firms.
 His academic interests gravitate loosely towards understanding challenges and opportunities for Anglo-American strategy in the 21st century (and also being snide about Captain America’s command ability).
-He is also an editor for Roar News, and has written for a number of security publications – most especially Wavell Room.
+He is an editor at Wavell Room, among other publications.
 You can follow him on Twitter: @AderMatthew.